Breaking the internet

 Once the new “R”Us brand identity was conceived (previous story), a more collaborative culture grew among Babies“R”Us and Toys“R”Us colleagues, inspiring new ideas for cobranded activations.
-I took the lead in creating an inhouse content studio with a social editorial team covering both brands and Geoffrey the Giraffe a key advisor.
+I took the lead in launching an inhouse content studio with a social editorial team covering both brands.
 So when New York’s Animal Adventure Park announced that April the Giraffe was expecting a baby, our team was ready.

 Babies“R”Us started the conversation by commenting on a Today Show post with a tip: “Hi, April!
 May we suggest adding the Chicco Urban Stroller to your baby registry?
 Two words.
 Telescoping handles."